Accused of Burglary? Retain an Aggressive Skokie Defense Lawyer

 Call an Aggressive Skokie Burglary Attorney Today and Begin Crafting Your Defense

-But while awards are nice, Mr. Weisberg’s number one priority is creating a strong defense for his clients and making sure that they are happy with the representation he provides.
-That is why he always strives to keep clients aware of every aspect of their case, explaining the overall process, their options, and potential outcomes that they can expect.
+But while awards are nice, Mr. Weisberg’s number one priority is creating a strong defense for his clients and making them happy with the representation he provides.
+That is why he always strives to keep clients aware of every aspect of their case, explaining the overall process, their options, and the potential outcomes they can expect.

 It’s terrifying to face the prospect that you might lose everything, including your reputation and freedom – but not knowing what is going on can be just as scary.
 Andrew Weisberg will not put you in that position.

 But he cannot get to work on your case until you reach out to him.
 Take the first step in building the strongest defense possible for yourself by contacting Mr. Weisberg right now.

 Do not wait to start fighting for your rights.
 The longer you delay, the bigger the head start you give to prosecutors.
 Protect your future and your family by setting up your free initial consultation with Andrew Weisberg today.

 Although it took place several months ago and footage was sent to NFL security chief in April, 2014, the video of Baltimore Ravens’ Ray Rice knocking his then-fiancée unconscious and dragging her body out of a casino elevator was released to the public only last month.
 Initially, Commissioner Roger Goodell gave Rice a two-game suspension, but following loud protests and wide criticism, the Baltimore Ravens released him, and Goodell suspended him indefinitely.